Queen Street Police Station: RUC station years

 The Northern Ireland Ministry of Home Affairs acquired the old hospital property in 1933 when it became available.

-It is listed as being one of two stations in Division A under the command of Sergeant Brown, according to the first annual RUC List and Constabulary Directory printed in 1937.
 Like many other barracks, the building would have been generally left open to the public with its officers patrolling unarmed.
 This would have been the case right up until the early seventies when the Troubles flared up.
 It was only after repeated attacks that the officers began to arm themselves and restrict access to the building.
 Fortifications included a sanger and a tall wire fence.
 Two constables were shot and murdered on patrol close to the station by the IRA as the Troubles escalated.

 The site operated as a police station from 1933 to 2000, being decommissioned on 16 January.
 All operations were transferred over to the Musgrave police station on Victoria Street before the building was vacated.

 Notable staff

 Former RUC Chief Constable and first PSNI Chief Constable Sir Ronnie Flanagan served his first three years with the police force here.
 Well known for being criticized over investigations into the Omagh bombing of 1998, he was stationed in Queen Street when assigned to guard the bodies of three men.
 Among them was Gunner Robert Curtis, the first British soldier to be killed during the Troubles.
 Young Flanagan stood vigil alone over the victims in the old Belfast morgue.
 He once commented:

 "There was this notion that the IRA might try to spirit the corpses away and I was there to guard them.
 I had no firearms or anything."